My Experience Earning the ASP Designation

-The actual exam is on the computer and has a five hour time limit.
-There are 200 multiple choice questions (A through D) on the exam.
+The actual exam is on the computer and has a five-hour time limit.
+There are 200 multiple-choice questions (A through D) on the exam.
 You are able to “flag” questions and go back to any question at any point in time.
 Take advantage of the flag feature and jot notes down of what questions were what numbers so if an answer hits you later in the exam you can efficiently go back to it without wasting much time.
-There were many questions that a couple answers were right, but you had to select the best answer.
+There were many questions that a couple of answers were right, but you had to select the best answer.
 Because of this, I was starting to feel a little unsure of what the outcome of my exam was going to be.

 After you click “Submit Test” you do not get your results.
 You have to walk out of the testing center and they print out the results and place them face down on a desk.
 For me, it was a 30 foot walk to my printed results, but it honestly felt like 300 feet.
 I turned the paper over and I saw RESULT: PASS.
 It was an awesome feeling.

-In summary, higher education and training help you start and propel your career however, real world experience and continually learning really push you to higher levels of development (in my opinion).
+In summary, higher education and training help you start and propel your career however, real-world experience and continually learning really push you to higher levels of development (in my opinion).
 As I said before, I am just starting my career and I am learning every single day.
-Take advantage of those around who you want to be like and ask questions.
-Take initiative to go after designations and certifications like the ASP outside of work to continually learn and develop.
+Take advantage of those around you who you want to be like and ask questions.
+Take the initiative to go after designations and certifications like the ASP outside of work to continually learn and develop.
 Feel free to reach out to me with any questions about the ASP process.